June 22, 2015

 This trend in health-conscious eating is not as simple as it may seem, however, for those in the food-manufacturing business.
 At first glance, one would think that reducing extraneous ingredients would save a company money.
 In fact, it is the exact opposite.
 Papa John"s, for instance, has pledged to reduce additives and completely remove MSG from some of its items.
 This simple-sounding process will end up costing the company $100 million each year, a cost that is mostly aimed at purging ingredients from its dipping sauces.
 If the company chose to do the same for its meats and cheeses, you could imagine this price skyrocketing.

 In order to make such a drastic change, food manufacturers have to come up with entirely new recipes, some of which may even compromise the taste of their products.
-Shelf life also can be affected, leading to more food waste and higher costs from the suppliers for franchisee owners.
+Shelf life also can be affected, leading to more food waste and higher costs from the suppliers for franchise owners.
 These new recipes will, of course, require new processing procedures and in some cases will rely on new equipment, training, and so forth, all of which adds to a company"s bottom line and the eventual increase in food pricing.

 Another consideration is food safety.
 Whenever a recipe is changed or a process is revised, making sure the consumer is safe is a key concern.
 Trademarks for recipes need to be updated as well to ensure brand integrity.
-And a simple change in formula for a product from a food manufacturer that services a major restaurant chain, such as McDonald"s, requires training for a whole slew of employees.
+And a simple change in the formula for a product from a food manufacturer that services a major restaurant chain, such as McDonald's, requires training for a whole slew of employees.
 It also mandates new documentation, training supplies and materials, and much more.

 Most major restaurants and fast food chains are aiming to reduce artificial ingredients by 2017, and many have already taken significant leaps.
 Panera Bread, for example, has already released a "No No List" that includes around 150 ingredients that it will do away with, and Chipotle recently became the first national chain to go non-GMO (genetically modified organisms) in their restaurants.